wildbill12/NobisLab-website/_members/sydney.md

   linkedin: sydney-thompson-36807a2a7

 ---
 I am from central jersey and graduated from Penn State University with a B.S. degree in Biology/Neuroscience as a member of Cohort 6 of the Millennium Scholars Program.
 I am interested in studying the effects of Fenfluramine on BNST activity and ultimately work to uncover the underlying causes of SUDEP and seizure induced respiratory dysfunction.
-I plan to pursue a PhD here at Vanderbilt.
 I love gymnastics, video gaming and my fur child Appa!

+Sydney is currently a masters student in Neuroscience.

 {%
   include figure.html